Skip to contents

 Value

-An edge-list type data-frame, ResIN_edgelist, a node-level data-frame, ResIN_nodeframe, an n*2 data-frame of individual-level spatial scores along the major (x) and minor(y) axis, ResIN_scores a list of graph-level statistics graph_stats including (graph_structuration) and centralization (graph_centralization), as well as a list of auxiliary objects, aux_objects, including the ResIN adjacency matrix (adj_matrix), a numeric vector detailing which item responses belong to which item (same_items), and the dummy-coded item-response data-frame (df_dummies).
+An edge-list type data-frame, ResIN_edgelist, a node-level data-frame, ResIN_nodeframe, an n*2 data-frame of individual-level spatial scores along the major (x) and minor(y) axis, ResIN_scores a list of graph-level statistics graph_stats including (graph_structuration), and centralization (graph_centralization).
+Further, a multimodal_output list which includes an igraph class multimodal graph (multimodal_igraph), a data frame, coordinate_df, with spatial coordinates of respondents, and a plot-able ggraph-object called multimodal_ggraph is optionally generated.
+Lastly, the output includes a list of auxiliary objects, aux_objects, including the ResIN adjacency matrix (adj_matrix), an alternate version of the adjacency matrix with all negative edges retained, a numeric vector detailing which item responses belong to which item (same_items), and the dummy-coded item-response data-frame (df_dummies).
+For reproducibility, (aux_objects$meta stores a numeric dataframe identifier (df_id, the random seed, call, and the (ResIN package version used to create the object.”

 Examples